I’ve been trying to make sense of software engineering for thirty years. This is the result.

-What’s On This Blog?
+What Else Is On This Blog?

 Modern businesses are built on complex software systems.
 Teams are required to deploy and manage these systems.
 Teams of talented, unique individuals must work and collaborate closely day after day, week in and week out, sometimes at night or on the weekends.